 - Soil health practices in organic vegetable production — Get hands-on research experience and learn about soil building practices with the Reduced Tillage project.
 Support field research trials, manage vegetable crops from planting to harvest, learn plant and soil sampling techniques, and collect and organize data to share with farmers.

-- Workforce development and management training — Support the Labor Ready project with interviews, data collection, and storytelling to serve Hispanic farm managers.
+- Workforce development and management training — Support the Futuro project with interviews, data collection, and storytelling to serve LatinX farm employees.
+This work can also include support of our Spanish-first resource development and translation.

-- Educating military veterans in agriculture — Help plan, promote and tell stories about our Farm Ops project’s trainings for military veterans interested in farming and other agricultural careers.
+- Educating military veterans in agriculture — Help plan, promote and tell stories about our Farm Ops project for military veterans interested in farming and other agricultural careers.

 - Communications and outreach for small farms — Develop your writing, editing and content curation skills by supporting our program's ongoing communications efforts.
 This includes daily social media and news posts, production of a twice-monthly newsletter and quarterly magazine, plus other marketing materials as needed.